Don't Get Me Wrong (film)

 Don't Get Me Wrong is a 1937 British comedy film co-directed by Arthur B. Woods and Reginald Purdell and starring Max Miller and George E. Stone.
-It was made at Teddington Studios with sets designed by Peter Proud.
-The film was made by the British subsidiary of Warner Brothers, made on a considerably higher budget than many of the quota quickies the studios usually produced.
+It was written by Frank Launder, Reginald Purdell and Brock Williams, and made at Teddington Studios with sets designed by Peter Proud.
+The film was made by the British subsidiary of Warner Brothers, on a considerably higher budget than many of the quota quickies the studios usually produced.

-Unlike several of Miller's Teddington films which are now lost, this still survives.
+Preservation status

+The British Film Institute National Archive holds the film.

 Synopsis

 Miller plays a fairground performer who meets a professor who claims to have invented a cheap substitute for petrol.
 They team up and persuade a millionaire to finance them to develop and market the product, while unsavoury elements are keen to steal the formula and try all means to get their hands on it, involving slapstick chases and double-crosses.
 It then turns out that the miracle fluid is diluted coconut oil, and the genius professor is an escaped lunatic.
 The millionaire finds himself taking the brunt of the disappointment.